-If a registered voter is unable to vote in person on Election Day, he may apply to the Town Clerk for an absentee ballot for any of the following reasons:
+If a registered voter is unable to vote in person on Election Day, they may apply to the Town Clerk for an absentee ballot for any of the following reasons:

 Before a ballot can be issued to the voter, an application must be completed and returned to this office.
-The application can be obtained in person, by mail or by clicking here (the application must be printed from the web page, signed by the voter and mailed or hand delivered to the clerk’s office) OR you may apply for an absentee ballot online at by clicking HERE.
+The application can be obtained in person, by mail or by clicking here (the application must be printed from the web page, hand signed by the voter and mailed or hand delivered to the clerk’s office) OR you may apply for an absentee ballot online at by clicking HERE.

 Public Act 12-57, “An Act Concerning Permanent Absentee Ballot Status for the Permanently Disabled” created

 permanent absentee balloting status for certain individuals and became

 effective January 1, 2013.

 To be eligible for permanent absentee ballot status, an elector must file with the Town Clerk an absentee ballot application together with a doctor’s certificate stating that they have a permanent disability and are unable to appear in person at their polling place.
 The doctor’s note should be on letterhead.
 There is no prescribed form—the doctor’s note and the absentee ballot application would satisfy the requirement of the law.